APEX

 REAL TIME:

-DEREK (from the ground, covered in other people's blood)
+DEREK (from the ground, covered in fluids that belong to other people)

 "Still dead over here.
 Super dead.
 The deadest."

 The gorilla's arm breaks three jaws on its way up.
-But there are forty-eight jaws left.
+Forty-eight jaws left.

 CLOSE-UP: BILL'S WEDDING RING